-Coming to the Institute in September 2014, Ryan Pryor is poised for his third season at VMI as the team enters its sixth year of existence in 2017.
+Arriving at the Institute in September of 2014, Ryan Pryor is poised for his fourth season at VMI as the team enters its seventh year of existence in 2017.

 Pryor comes to the Institute after a brief stop in Providence, Rhode Island at Brown University.
 Prior to his time with Brown's program, he served as the acting head coach for men's and women's water polo at Connecticut College, stepping in midway through the 2014 season.
 During his tenure as the interim, the women's program captured the Collegiate Water Polo Association's Division III championship.

 From July 2011 to April 2014, Pryor was the assistant coach for both programs in New London, Connecticut.
 In addition to organizing practices and designing the offensive and defensive structures for both programs, Pryor served as the primary recruiter, including initial contact, evaluation and arrangement of campus visits.
 He was an integral part of the programs going from 35 percent recruited student-athletes to over 82 percent, in addition to carrying the largest rosters in program history.

 While at Connecticut College, Pryor saw both programs achieve a high level of success, both in the pool and out.
 Under his guidance, the men's program finished third in the CWPA Division III Championships in 2012 and earning the program's first-ever rankings, No. 10 in 2012 and No. 12 in 2013.
 The men's team was also ranked in the top 10 for team GPA all three seasons, including fifth in 2013.